sensu/check-disk-usage/README.md

 ### Usage notes

-* The include and exclude options for both file system type and path are mutually exclusive (e.g. you can not use --exclude-fs-type and --include-fs-type on the same check).
+* The include and exclude options for both file system type and path are mutually exclusive (e.g. you can not use `--exclude-fs-type` and `--include-fs-type` on the same check).
 * The file system path on Linux/UNIX/macOS systems means the file system mount point (e.g. /, /tmp, /home)
 * The file system path on Windows refers to the drive letter (e.g. C:, D:).
 Volumes mounted via UNC paths are not checked.
 * File system types and paths on Windows are capitalized and need to be specified as such (e.g. NTFS, C:)
+* The `--include-pseudo-fs` option is false by default meaning that on Linux systems file system with types such as tmpfs (e.g. /dev, /run, etc.) will be ignored.
+This takes precedence over any explicit includes or excludes.
+* The `--fail-on-error` option determines what occurs if the check encounters an error, such as `permission denied` for a file system.
+If true, the check will exit with as a critical failure and provide the error message.
+If false (the defaut), it will specify unknown for that file system, provide the error and continue to check the remaining file systems as expected.

 ## Configuration